LouisdeBruijn/IRproject/README.md

 – A description of the individual contributions
 The presentation should last 10 minutes, followed by 5 minutes for Q&A. All the members of the group should present part of the work.

+Project Title: Evaluation of user-based vs. item-based filtering for an anime recommendation system.